anniehoogendoorn/ShoeStores/README.md

 To recreate the Mysql shoes_test database, follow these steps:
 1. On your home computer, open MAMP and click "Start Servers".
 On Epicodus computers, in the Bash terminal enter: `$ apachectl start`
 2. Use your browser to open `localhost:8888/phpmyadmin`, or if you're at Epicodus `localhost:8080/phpmyadmin`.
-3. On the left sidebar of the phpMyAdmin screen select the `shoes` database and a new screen will appear.
+3. On the left sidebar of the phpMyAdmin screen select the `shoe_stores` database and a new screen will appear.
 This view shows us our tables.
 4. Select Operations from the tabs at the top of the screen.
-5. In the box labelled `Copy database to:` we enter the name of our new database: shoes_test.
+5. In the box labelled `Copy database to:` we enter the name of our new database: shoe_stores_test.
 6. Click Go and you'll see a new database has appeared in the sidebar called `shoes_test`.